Sloane Hospital for Women: History

 Sloane Maternity Hospital was founded in 1886 with a donation from William D. Sloane and his wife, Emily Thorn Vanderbilt, the granddaughter of Cornelius Vanderbilt, to Columbia P&S. On January 18, 1886, Dr. James W. McLane approached the College of Physicians and Surgeons Board of Trustees with the issue of a lack of obstetrical training and care in New York.
 He presented to the board an offer from William D. Sloane and Emily Sloane to fund the building of a maternity hospital in conjunction with the Columbia P&S. The board accepted the offer and the construction of Sloane Maternity Hospital was complete by the end of 1886.
 The hospital was located on the P&S campus in Midtown Manhattan at Amsterdam Avenue and 59th Street, serving as a teaching facility for P&S students, and opened its doors in early 1888.

 The founding board of trustees for the hospital consisted of "Dr. McLane as the President, Mr. Sloane as the treasurer, and Dr. Delafield as Secretary."
 One of the first actions of the board was to establish Sloane Maternity Hospital as a training center in obstetrics for nurses.
 Miss Harriet E. Dutcher was appointed as the "Principal of the Sloane Training School."
 Obstetric staff at the hospital was made up of Dr. Thomas, Dr. McLane, and Dr. Edward Partridge.

 The hospital soon established a reputation for superior sanitary practices and low mortality rates.
 It was originally created on the basis of free obstetrical care for underprivileged, but due to increasing fees the endowment of the Sloane Family could not cover all the costs.
 In 1897, an alternate policy was created that required patients to pay medical costs and extra fees for special accommodations, such as a private room.
 If the applicant for admission could not afford the care, they were admitted for free.

 Edwin Cragin, the second director of the hospital, began linking the training and treatment of obstetrics with gynecology.
 In 1910, the facility changed its name to Sloane Hospital for Women.
 In 1911, a new surgical building was added, also funded by the Sloanes.

 In 1925, Sloane became part of Presbyterian Hospital, which was operating in affiliation with P&S. In 1928, it moved with P&S and Presbyterian Hospital to its present location on 168th Street in the Washington Heights area of northern Manhattan to form Columbia-Presbyterian Medical Center.
 There it maintained its name while occupying several floors of the Presbyterian Hospital building.
 Sloane is now part of NewYork-Presbyterian pediatrics within the Morgan Stanley Children's Hospital, and the name is still in use today.

 Notable births

-Notable people born at Sloane include National Geographic photographer Gordon Gahan and former First Lady of the United States Nancy Reagan.
+Notable people born at Sloane include actor Humphrey Bogart, National Geographic photographer Gordon Gahan, and former First Lady of the United States Nancy Reagan.